Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 Touch-sensitive screen

-If you don’t have a GoPro, Ugo has you covered.
+If you don’t have your favorite underwater snorkeling camera, Ugo has you covered.
 You can use the screen on your phone to take underwater videos while it’s hanging out in the Ugo.
 If you are using your phone to take underwater videos, it’s best to purchase the Ugo Slim size.

 $